rllabmcgill/rlcourse-march-17-h-aboutalebi/README.md

 # Comparision Of Different Algorithm in solving Bandit Arm Problem

-Here I have tested different bandit arm algorithm by changing their parameters and then compared them with each other.
+Here I have tested different bandit arm algorithm including epsilon greedy, UCB by changing their parameters and then compared them with each other.
 To do so, I have set 5 actions correponding to 5 bandits, each have different mean reward and equal variance.
 The reaward has Guassian distribution.
 Then, I applied different Bandit Algorithms to see how they work.
 I also changed the variance to see its effect on performance.

 ##Epsilon Greedy: